 The preparation of financial statements and related disclosures in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expense during the reporting period.
 Actual results could differ from those estimates.

 Reclassifications

-Certain prior-period amounts have been reclassified to conform to the current year presentation.
-No material reclassifications occurred during the current period.
+We have recast prior period segment and disaggregated revenue information to conform to the current year presentation.
+See Note 18 - Segment Information for further details.
+No other material reclassifications occurred during the current period.

 Note 3 - Acquisitions